cyrildewit/eloquent-viewable/README.md

 ## License

-GNU General Public License v3.0

-See [COPYING](COPYING) for more information.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.